UrQuan1/scummvm/README.md

     use_cdaudio        bool     Use CD audio instead of in-game audio, when available
-    windows_cursors    bool     Use the Windows cursors (smaller and monochrome) instead of the DOS ones (King's Quest 6) silver_cursors     bool     Use the alternate set of silver cursors, instead of the normal golden ones (Space Quest 4)
+    windows_cursors    bool     Use the Windows cursors (smaller and monochrome) instead of the DOS ones (King's Quest VI) silver_cursors     bool     Use the alternate set of silver cursors, instead of the normal golden ones
+                                (Space Quest IV)

 Blade Runner adds the following non-standard keywords:
     shorty             bool     If true, game will shrink the actors and make